Mehdiazarafza/Hybrid-reasoning/Evaulation/Common-sense.md

 2-Inaccurate Safe Distance Recommendation:The text suggests maintaining "at least a two-second gap" based on ideal conditions.
 The safe distance depends on factors like speed, weather, and vehicle size.

 3- Overemphasis on Lane Positioning: The text suggests "keeping the car centered in your lane" without considering other factors like lane changes or overtaking maneuvers.

-4-Overreliance on Sensors and Cameras: The text suggests "always be prepared to adjust speed or direction based on the feedback from these systems."
-Drivers should also be aware of their surroundings and make decisions based on all available information.

-5- Lack of Emphasis on Proactive Driving: The text emphasizes reacting to situations but doesn't emphasize proactive driving practices, such as anticipating hazards and avoiding them.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------